 13. Agrees that fish weight is determined by full ounce only.
 No fractions of an ounce will be recorded.
 Partial ounce weights will be rounded down in all instances.

-16. Agrees that all trout must weigh a minimum of ten (10) pounds and walleye must weigh a minimum of 8 (8) pounds (Spring Only) and salmon must weigh a minimum of twenty (20) pounds for entry in the Spring and Summer Derbies.
-Lake Trout must be at least 30 inches long.
+16. Agrees that all trout must weigh a minimum of ten (10) pounds and walleye must weigh a minimum of 8 (8) pounds (Spring & Summer) and salmon must weigh a minimum of twenty (20) pounds for entry in the Spring and Summer Derbies.
 Only initial measurement by Weigh Master is valid due to imminent shrinkage.
 For the Fall Derbies, salmon must weigh twenty-five (25) pounds, trout ten (10) pounds.
 YOU MUST KEEP YOUR FISH UNTIL IT DROPS BELOW 4TH PLACE IN ANY DIVISION.

 17. Agrees that all fish in contention, as determined by the sole discretion of Derby officials, are property of the Derby until released by a Derby official.
 All weighed fish must be gill punched by the Weigh master.
 It is the sole responsibility of the entrant to retain any fish submitted for prize consideration until the Derby results are declared official.